Claude API vs GPT-5 API: The Exact Token Volume Where One Saves You More Money (2026)

 2. Tool and Web Search Fees

 Both providers charge per-call fees for built-in tools (web search, code execution, computer use) on top of token costs.
 If your application uses real-time search on every request, these charges can exceed your base token bill at scale.
 Budget for them separately — they're not reflected in any of the tables above.
+Anthropic also charges separately for standalone code execution beyond what's included in extended tool calls.

 3. Regional Processing Premiums